tmshort/openssl/INSTALL.md

     --with-brotli-include=DIR

-The directory for the location of the brotli include file.
-This option is only necessary if [brotli](#brotli) is used and the include file is not already on the system include path.
+The directory for the location of the brotli include files (i.e. the location of the **brotli** include directory).
+This option is only necessary if [brotli](#brotli) is used and the include files are not already on the system include path.

 ### with-brotli-lib

     --with-brotli-lib=LIB

-**On Unix**: this is the directory containing the brotli library.
+**On Unix**: this is the directory containing the brotli libraries.
+If not provided, the system library path will be used.

+The names of the libraries are:
+* brotlicommon-static
+* brotlidec-static
+* brotlienc-static

+**On Windows:** this is the direcory containing the brotli libraries.
-If not provided the system library path will be used.
+If not provided, the system library path will be used.

-**On Windows:** no support.

-**On VMS:** no support.
+The names of the libraries are:
+* brotlicommon.lib
+* brotlidec.lib
+* brotlienc.lib

 ### with-zlib-include